Statistics give us a sense of what is really happening in the world.

 SCC is proud to offer a Learning Community designed specifically for students who wish to become statisticians.

-In the Learning Community, students take Math 219, Statistics and Probability, a hybrid online/f2f course.
+In the Learning Community, students take Math 219, Statistics and Probability, either as a remote blended online course or as a hybrid online/f2f course.

 They also take Reading 136, Reading in STEM, an online course to help with modeling and understanding of the work being done in the Statistics class.

-If you are interested in joining the Statistics Modeling Learning Community in Spring 2020 that meets on the SCC campus, please enroll in both of the following courses:
+If you are interested in joining a Remote Blended Statistics Modeling Learning Community in Spring 2021, please enroll in both of these courses: